snakers4/jungle-dd-av-sk/README.md

 Use the provided Dockerfile to build an environment.
 Change the **ENTER_YOUR_PASS_HERE** placeholder to the desired root password (is necessary if you want to ssh remotely into the container).

-The following libraries may have to be installed manually by logging into the container:
+The following libraries should be installed manually by logging into the container:
 - ```pip3 install moviepy```
 - ```pip3 install git+https://github.com/aleju/imgaug```
 - ```pip3 install sk-video```
+- ```pip3 install joblib```

 If you are not familiar with Docker, consider following / reading these materials:
 - [Docker](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5) for data science;